nayelibueso/Assignment0-/README.md

 ![Image description](/images/diagnose.jpg)

-### 4. Open your local Assignment0 repository in VSCode

 You can view text and the Preview version at the same time by clicking the button show with the yellow arrow at top right